panzi/u4pak/README.md

 Only what is absolutely necesarry to read archives is reverse engineered.

-Byte order is little endian and the character encoding of file names seems to be ASCII (or ISO-8859-1/UTF-8 that coincidentally only uses ASCII compaiple characters).
+Byte order is little endian and the character encoding of file names seems to be ASCII (or ISO-8859-1/UTF-8 that coincidentally only uses ASCII compatiple characters).

 Offsets and sizes seem to be 64bit or at least unsigned 32bit integers.
 If